MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 is given the value zero (if it is the first member in the enum type), or the value of the textually preceding enum member plus one.

-The following example declares an enum type named **Permissions**, with an underlying type of **UInt32**.
+The following example defines an enum type named **Permissions**, with an underlying type of **UInt32**.

 ```idl